algofoogle/raybox-zero-gds/README.md

 # raybox-zero-gds

-These are the results of hardening [raybox-zero](https://github.com/algofoogle/raybox-zero).
+These are the results of hardening [raybox-zero, `ew` branch](https://github.com/algofoogle/raybox-zero/tree/ew).

-See the `ew` branch for the main files.

 For the spec of my design (and in particular my top module and the intended way for it to be wired up to the clock, LA, and IO pads), see: [EWSPEC](https://github.com/algofoogle/raybox-zero/blob/ew/doc/EWSPEC.md).